- Oprah Winfrey was raised poor.

 - Howard Schultz, founder of Starbucks, was poor.

 - They forge the Rich Habit of Reading to Learn.
-This gives them knowledge that will help them become virtuosos in some field, industry or profession.
+This gives them the knowledge that will help them become virtuosos in some field, industry or profession.

 - The forge the Rich Habit of Deliberate Practice.
-They develop skills and then practice those skills every day, until they become virtuosos in some field, industry or profession.
+They develop skills and then practice those skills every day until they become virtuosos in some field, industry or profession.

 - The forge the Rich Habit of Building Rich Relationships.
 They surround themselves with other success-minded, upbeat visionaries, like themselves.

 - They forge the Rich Habit of Saving Money.
 You can’t invest what you don’t have.
 They save money by living below their means and then, at some point, they invest that money wisely.
 This almost always requires that they take some calculated risk.

 - They forge the Rich Habit of Formal Education.
 They go to college, grad school, obtain Ph.D.’s, etc. This usually requires that they incur Good Debt – debt that is an investment in themselves.